Sete France Travel Guide

 The old town (Vieux Quartier) with its narrow streets and colorful buildings, especially around the port and canals, gives an insight into Sète's historical development and traditional Mediterranean architecture.

-Chapelle Notre-Dame de la Salette: A small chapel at the summit of Mont Saint-Clair, offering not only religious significance but also exceptional panoramic views. Église Décanale Saint-Louis: The main church in the city center.
+Chapelle Notre-Dame de la Salette: A small chapel at the summit of Mont Saint-michel-Clair, offering not only religious significance as well as exceptional panoramic views. Église Décanale Saint-Louis: The main church in the city center.

-Cimetière Marin (Marine Cemetery): A lovely cemetery overlooking the Mediterranean Sea, noteworthy as the final resting place of Paul Valéry.
+Cimetière Marin (Marine Cemetery): A lovely cemetery looking out over the Mediterranean Sea, noteworthy as the concluding resting place of Paul Valéry.
 It has beautiful views and a peaceful, contemplative atmosphere.
 Entry is free, open daily during daylight hours.

 Sète's natural surroundings feature beauty and opportunities for relaxation.